leegengyu/vulnhub-box-walkthrough/stapler.md

 * Next, let us login to the FTP server again with our set of credentials:
 ![](/screenshots/stapler/ftpLoginSHayslett.jpg)
 * There is a long list of files in the current user's directory.
-* Not sure what we should be looking out for here, so that is all here for now...
+* I was not quite sure of what to look out for initially in this long list - however, on hindsight, `apache2` is definitely noteworthy.
+That's the web server!

 # OpenSSH at Port 22
 * Interestingly, an attempted login here reveals a banner that I did not expect.